notaryproject/notation/specs/commandline/plugin.md

       --force              force the installation of the plugin -h, --help               help for install
       --sha256sum string   must match SHA256 of the plugin source, required when "--url" flag is set --url                install plugin from an HTTPS URL.
-The default plugin download timeout is 10m0s -v, --verbose            verbose mode
+The plugin download timeout is 10m0s -v, --verbose            verbose mode

 Aliases: